okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ### Create your Okta account

-If you don't have an Okta Identity Engine org, you need sign up for an Okta account and an Identity Engine org.
+If you don't have an Okta Identity Engine org, you need to sign up for an Okta account and an Identity Engine org.

 1. [Sign up](https://developer.okta.com/signup/oie.html) for an Okta account.